John-Abbott-College/SN1-Notes/Notes/01_Expressions_Literals_Strings.md

 When programming, textual data is represented by objects called *strings*.
-Textual data can be words such as *Apple*, or a short message such as *Hello World*, or longer sentences such as *In high school, Jimmy learned a little bit of programming that's why cegep feels easy for now*.
-They are made up of a sequence of alphanumeric characters
+Textual data can be words such as *Apple*, a short message such as *Hello World*, or longer sentences such as *In high school, Jimmy learned some programming.
+That's why cegep feels easy for him*.
+They are made up of a sequence of alphanumeric characters.